Sitecore/jss/docs/data/routes/docs/client-frameworks/angular/angular-placeholders/en.md

 Lets open up the `src/jss.service.ts` to trace the origin of the placeholder data.

-Here we can see that `JssService` gets injected a few tokens into the contructor:
+Here we can see that `JssService` gets injected a few tokens into the constructor:

 ```ts
 constructor(